OpenChemistry/tomvizdocs/docs/operator.md

 returned by the `transform` function.
 This dictionary consists of key/value pairs where the name is the `name` value of the result or child dataset and the value is the result or child data object.
 Results and child data objects are datasets created in the Python operator code.
-See `ConnectedComponents.py` for an example of how to return both a result and child dataset.

 ### Command line execution of pipeline